-My work investigates resilience to all forms of violence, and how young people engage with conflict, adversity and peace.
+My work investigates the ethics of international engagement, resilience to all forms of violence, and how young people engage with conflict, adversity and peace.
 I have worked with a range of United Nations bodies, including UNICEF, the UN Department of Peacekeeping Operations, and the UN Sanctions Committee-mandated Group of Experts on the DRC, as well as various protection-focused international NGOs.

 While most of my experience pertains to sub-Saharan Africa, my research has also included young people in the Middle East.
 I now focus on the concerns of young migrants in Europe.
 My current research project, Balancing on the Margins, incorporates both my study of resilience and her practice of yoga and meditation.
 Through ‘observant participation’ and engaged ethnography, I am working with young people to promote well-being and acceptance of oneself and others.

 • Lecturer: Conflict analysis; Political Economy of Violence; Gender, conflict and peace.
 Development Policies and Practices MA, Graduate Institute.
 March 2021.